contentsync/SketchContentSync/README.md

 Now supports both public and private google spreadsheets.

 # Downloading & ContentSync Platform

 Register for free at [www.contentsync.io](http://contentsync.io/) and get started easily.

+## Previous Version v0.3.3
+You can download v0.3.3 which does not require a ContentSync Platform account [here](https://github.com/contentsync/SketchContentSync.sketchplugin/releases/download/v0.3.3/SketchContentSync.sketchplugin.zip).
+This version has fewer features.

 # Features